meircif/lumi-lang/docs/functions.rst

    try
        ; do something that may raise errors catch
        ; do some error handling

-In the final syntax this may be different - the exact syntax is still under planning.